Low Density Polyethylene (ldpe) Price Trend and Forecast

 Falling Ethylene feedstock costs have added to cost relief, but weak domestic demand and competitive import offers have further suppressed price increases.
 Overall, the Brazilian LDPE price trend has remained bearish, with any potential stabilization being contingent on downstream demand improvement.

-LDPE Export prices FOB Jeddah, Saudi Arabia, Grade General Purpose Film Grade (MFR: 2).
+Saudi Arabia: Low Density Polyethylene (LDPE) Export prices FOB Jeddah, Saudi Arabia, Grade General Purpose Film Grade (MFR: 2).

 The combined effect of lower feedstock prices along with subdued regional consumption, and competitive export offers has sustained bearish sentiment, and the LDPE price trend has remained under pressure.
 Producers have monitored the market closely, hoping for a recovery in regional demand.

-LDPE Domestically Traded prices FD Antwerp, Belgium, Grade General Purpose Film Grade (MFI: 1.9-2.0).
+Belgium: Low Density Polyethylene (LDPE) Domestically Traded prices FD Antwerp, Belgium, Grade General Purpose Film Grade (MFI: 1.9-2.0).

-In Q3 2025, the LDPE price trend in Belgium has declined by 1.7%.
+In Q3 2025, the Low-Density Polyethylene (LDPE) price trend in Belgium has declined by 1.7%.
 Weak demand from packaging and industrial sectors has driven the downward momentum, while buyers have delayed purchases amid economic uncertainties.
 The global supply of LDPE, including imports from the USA and the Middle East, has added pressure on the LDPE price trend.
 Reduced feedstock costs have provided little support to local prices, and high inventory levels have kept the market cautious.

 In September 2025, LDPE prices in Belgium have decreased by 3.8% from August 2025, as Ethylene feedstock prices have fallen, further weakening cost support.
 The European market has remained under bearish conditions, with low restocking activity and weak downstream demand suppressing any upward movement.
 Overall, the LDPE price trend has stayed under pressure, and buyers have exercised caution, anticipating further price movements in the coming months.

-LDPE Domestically Traded prices FD Hamburg, Germany, Grade General Purpose Film Grade (MFI: 1.9-2.0).
+Germany: Low Density Polyethylene (LDPE) Domestically Traded prices FD Hamburg, Germany, Grade General Purpose Film Grade (MFI: 1.9-2.0).

-In Q3 2025, the LDPE price trend in Germany has declined by 1.7%.
+In Q3 2025, the Low-Density Polyethylene price trend in Germany has declined by 1.7%.
 The decrease in the LDPE price trend has been caused by weak demand from packaging and industrial sectors, coupled with cautious purchasing behaviour.
 The economic slowdown in Europe has continued to suppress the market, while steady supply from domestic and international producers has kept the LDPE price trend under pressure.

 Falling feedstock costs, particularly Ethylene, have contributed to reduced production costs but have not supported prices significantly.
 In September 2025, LDPE prices in Germany have decreased by 3.8% from August 2025, as weak market sentiment has persisted due to low demand and high inventories.
 Buyers have postponed large purchases, anticipating further price declines.
 Overall, the LDPE price trend has remained soft, and the market has faced continued pressure until downstream demand has recovered.

-LDPE Domestically Traded prices FD Genoa, Italy, Grade General Purpose Film Grade (MFI: 1.9-2.0).
+Italy: Low Density Polyethylene (LDPE) Domestically Traded prices FD Genoa, Italy, Grade General Purpose Film Grade (MFI: 1.9-2.0).

-In Q3 2025, the LDPE price trend in Italy has declined by 1.7%.
+In Q3 2025, the Low-Density Polyethylene price trend in Italy has declined by 1.7%.
 The downward movement in the LDPE price trend has been influenced by weaker demand from key sectors like packaging and agriculture.
 Oversupply of LDPE in Europe has maintained pressure on prices, while domestic producers have struggled to raise prices amid competition from imports, particularly from the Middle East and Asia.
 Buyers have delayed purchases, anticipating further declines, and reduced procurement activity has kept the LDPE price trend subdued.

 In September 2025, LDPE prices in Italy have decreased by 3.7% from August 2025, as high inventory levels and falling Ethylene feedstock costs have further weakened market sentiment.
 The combined effect of limited demand and global oversupply has sustained bearish conditions, and the LDPE price trend has remained under pressure, with stabilization being dependent on any resurgence in downstream consumption.

-LDPE Domestically Traded prices FD Le Havre, France, Grade General Purpose Film Grade (MFI: 1.9-2.0).
+France: Low Density Polyethylene (LDPE) Domestically Traded prices FD Le Havre, France, Grade General Purpose Film Grade (MFI: 1.9-2.0).

-In Q3 2025, the LDPE price trend in France has declined by 1.7%.
+In Q3 2025, the Low-Density Polyethylene price trend in France has declined by 1.7%.
 Weak demand from the packaging sector and continued oversupply have exerted pressure on the LDPE price trend.
 Buyers have postponed purchases amid uncertainty about future pricing, while imports from the Middle East and USA have kept the market competitive.
 Lower production costs due to declining feedstock prices have provided minimal support to local pricing.

 In September 2025, LDPE prices in France have decreased by 3.7% from August 2025, as the European market has experienced bearish sentiment driven by high inventories and subdued downstream demand.
 Concerns over potential tariff changes have added uncertainty, while limited restocking has kept the LDPE price trend soft.
 Overall, the market has continued under downward pressure, and buyers have exercised caution in anticipation of further price corrections.

-LDPE Import prices CIF Haiphong, Vietnam from Saudi Arabia, Grade General Purpose Film Grade (MFR: 2).
+Vietnam: Low Density Polyethylene (LDPE) Import prices CIF Haiphong, Vietnam from Saudi Arabia, Grade General Purpose Film Grade (MFR: 2).

-In Q3 2025, the LDPE price trend in Vietnam has declined by 3.3%.
+In Q3 2025, the Low-Density Polyethylene price trend in Vietnam has declined by 3.3%.
 The downward movement in the LDPE price trend has been caused by reduced demand from packaging and construction sectors.
 Import volumes from Saudi Arabia and other regions have remained competitively priced, while buyers have selectively purchased amid sluggish demand.
 Supply stability has kept downward pressure on the LDPE price trend, and limited procurement activity has sustained bearish sentiment.

 In September 2025, LDPE prices in Vietnam have decreased by 3.0% from August 2025, as slower import demand has affected pricing, alongside softening trends in Saudi Arabia.
 Supply chains have remained stable, but demand for high-value LDPE grades has stayed weak.
 Overall, the LDPE price trend has continued under pressure, with potential improvement being contingent on a revival in downstream consumption in packaging and industrial applications.

-LDPE Domestically Traded prices Ex-Ahmedabad Depot, India, Grade General Purpose Film Grade (MFI: 4).
+India: Low Density Polyethylene (LDPE) Domestically Traded prices Ex-Ahmedabad Depot, India, Grade General Purpose Film Grade (MFI: 4).

-According to the PriceWatch, in Q3 2025, the LDPE price trend in India has shown a slight increase of 0.4% on quarterly basis while monthly trends showed moderate fluctuations.
+According to the Price-Watch, in Q3 2025, the LDPE price trend in India has shown a slight increase of 0.4% on quarterly basis while monthly trends showed moderate fluctuations.
 The modest upward movement in the LDPE price trend has been supported by steady demand from the domestic packaging sector and improving procurement activity.
 However, the market has remained under pressure due to competition from imports and subdued industrial growth.
 Buyers have cautiously increased purchases, while overall sentiment has stayed conservative.

-However, in September 2025, LDPE prices in India have decreased by 1.4% from August 2025, as weaker domestic demand has affected the LDPE price trend, and trends in global markets, particularly in the Middle East, have softened cost structures.
+However, in September 2025, Low Density Polyethylene (LDPE) prices in India have decreased by 1.4% from August 2025, as weaker domestic demand has affected the LDPE price trend, and trends in global markets, particularly in the Middle East, have softened cost structures.
 Procurement activity has remained subdued, and the LDPE price trend has continued to face mild downward pressure despite stable seasonal demand.
 Overall, the Indian market has remained cautious with incremental price movements.

-LDPE Domestically Traded prices Ex-Ningbo, China, Grade Film Grade FDA (MFI: 1.9).
+China: Low Density Polyethylene (LDPE) Domestically Traded prices Ex-Ningbo, China, Grade Film Grade FDA (MFI: 1.9).

 According to the PriceWatch, in Q3 2025, the LDPE price trend in China has increased by 4.1%.
 The upward movement in the LDPE price trend has been driven by strong demand from the food-grade packaging sector and steady consumption.
 Buyers have procured more material in anticipation of seasonal demand, while limited availability of higher-grade LDPE has added upward pressure.
-The market has remained stable, supported by moderate supply and competitive local production.

-In September 2025, LDPE prices in China have increased by 1.5% from August 2025, as rising Ethylene feedstock prices have supported production costs and bullish sentiment.
 Plant shutdowns in Thailand and China have tightened supply, further influencing the LDPE price trend.
 Overall, the Chinese LDPE price trend has reflected more favorable conditions than other regions, with steady downstream demand being a key factor in sustaining the upward trend.

 According to the PriceWatch, the Saudi Arabian LDPE Heavy Duty Film Grade market experienced a 5% decrease in prices during Q2, 2025.
 The average price for the quarter was recorded at USD 1196 per metric ton.
 This decline in the Saudi Arabian LDPE market is primarily due to reduced demand from industries such as construction and packaging.